 I grew up in Enon, Ohio, a one-stop-light town with a massive Adena Indian mound.
-It was a wonderful place to grow up.
 I’m convinced that small towns breed unique creativity in one’s formative years.
 Most of my closest friends today grew up in Enon, and they’re a creative group of fascinating individuals.

 I graduated from Greenon High School in 1995, and then attended Wright State University in Dayton, Ohio.
 I earned my BA in English from WSU in 1999, and started working at the university later that summer.
 I later earned my MA in English, also from WSU, in 2005.
 I still work at Wright State in the university’s development offices, and have experience in many areas of development, including special events, annual giving, alumni relations, and prospect research.
 Outside of Wright State, I’ve worked as a dishwasher, volunteer firefighter, bagel baker, painter, cashier, writing tutor, and technical writer.
 I’ve also co-taught some karate classes at Wright State.